2024 Corolla vs. Honda Civic

 Fuel Economy

 Mileage is a critical factor that directly impacts your driving experience and expenses.
-Let's compare the fuel economy ratings of the 2024 Toyota Corolla and the 2024 Honda Civic to help you make an informed decision.
+Let's compare the fuel economy ratings of the Civic vs Corolla to help you make an informed decision.

 • The Toyota Corolla LE has EPA-estimated fuel economy ratings of 32 mpg in the city, 41 on the highway, and 35 mpg combined.
 In contrast, the Honda Civic EX model has EPA-estimated ratings of 33 mpg in the city, 42 on the highway, and 36 mpg combined.